This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Kanazawa Castle

-Stunning white Kanazawa Castle sits on a hill that offers 360-degree views of the city.
-You will see from a distance it’s striking white tile roof made of weathered lead.
+The stunning white Kanazawa Castle sits on a hill that offers 360-degree views of the city.
+You will see from a distance its striking white tile roof made of weathered lead.

 Many of Kanazawa Castle’s buildings were burnt down in repeated fires through the years, but several structures such as Ishikawamon Gate and Sanjikken Nagaya, are still standing.